Wilderness

 How to Explore Death Valley Wilderness

+Now you have an opportunity to become part of the story of Death Valley Wilderness!
 Wilderness means many things to many people.
-Some consider a trip into the park’s remote and undeveloped backcountry the only way to seek wilderness, while others may find a picnic on the dunes at Mesquite Flats to be the perfect way to enjoy wilderness.
-What is your ideal wilderness experience?
-Check out these resources to help plan your next wilderness adventure:
+Some consider a trip into the park’s remote and undeveloped backcountry the only way to seek wilderness, while others may consider a picnic on the dunes at Mesquite Flats the perfect way to enjoy wilderness.

 Red camper van on a dirt road surrounded by a field of yellow flowers with two people sitting in camp chairs near the front of the van reading.